 li

-tunnels, and hook them up as shown to the right. - Notice how the inputs to this encoder mirror the inputs to the
+tunnel, and - Notice how the inputs to this encoder mirror the inputs to the

 RegDataSrc